KeidenSukotto/Reversal-Candlestick-Patterns/README.md

   - Bearish Counterattack

 ## Usage
-1. Copy the script from `ReversalCandlestickPatterns.pine`.
+1. Copy the script from `script.pine`.
 2. Paste it into a new Pine Script editor window in TradingView.
 3. Save and add it to your chart.